ujjwalofficial092/Adidas-Sales-Dashboard/README.md

 Adidas, a leading sports brand, seeks to understand its sales performance.
 The company wants to understand:

-1. What is the total sales, average price per unit, operating profit, operating margin and units sold till now.
+1. What is the total sales, average price per unit, operating profit, operating margin and units sold till now?
-2. What are the top performing products, retailers and  geographic regions.
+2. What are the top performing products, retailers and  geographic regions?
 3. Identify areas of improvement and opportunities for growth in sales.

 ### Charts Used